PierreIsCoding/sdiy/Spark/README.md

 <img src="https://raw.githubusercontent.com/PierreIsCoding/sdiy/main/Spark/images/Explainations_2_Spark.png" width="500" />
 <br>

-A little bit more about the slope control:
+A little bit more about the  Slope shape knob (3).
 - Fully counter-clock-wise and the slope and envelope out will fade in.
 - Fully clock-wise and the slope and envelope out will fade out.
 - Put it in the center: